artemigkh/ELM-Electronic-League-Manager/README.md

 This repository strives to maintain readable, reusable, stable, and easily augmentable code.

-As such, the style guide at https://golang.org/doc/effective_go.html is strictly enforced.
+As such, the style guide at https://golang.org/doc/effective_go.html is strictly enforced (GoLand automatically highlights problems with these guidelines).

 All PRs must come with unit tests that cover new functionality, and pass the full suite of tests.

+All PRs must have files `go fmt`d

 #